Modpoll Modbus Master Simulator

 Arguments:

-serialport Serial port when using Modbus ASCII or Modbus RTU protocol
+SERIALPORT Serial port when using Modbus ASCII or Modbus RTU protocol

 COM1, COM2 ... on Windows